brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14.md

 More annoyingly, I found no way to fix the no-animation-data glitch when I researched and worked with Twitter’s Developer API tools.[^3] It seems there is some back-end black magic on Twitter’s side which doesn’t translate to what comes through the API.

 Anyway, I went back to the `stweetv2` Hugo shortcode covered in the [most recent post](/posts/2022/02/static-tweets-eleventy-hugo-part-2/) and added some logic which avoids showing any GIFs.
 Not fun, but necessary, in my view.
 (I also updated that post accordingly.)

+### Update, 2022-04-10

+I have now learned *why* this didn't work with the V2 API.
+I found the following in the [Twitter documentation for the V2 API's `media` object](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media):

+> Note that video URLs are not currently available, only static images.

+However, thanks in particular to [Chris Swithinbank](https://twitter.com/swithinbank), I have added the appropriate code to my `stweet` shortcode from the [first](/posts/2022/02/static-tweets-eleventy-hugo/) of those posts, so you can see that particular tweet as [@podcasterJay](https://twitter.com/podcasterJay) originally intended it:

+{{< stweet "1493660193653207040" >}}

+(If the continuing animation drives you nuts, just click or tap on the image.)

+Of course, this doesn't obviate the issue, expressed in the first post, with using the really old public syndication API on which `stweet` depends.
+But that API also serves to buttress the Twitter-related part of the  [`astro-embed` package](https://github.com/astro-community/astro-embed) which Swithinbank started.[^embed] He told me he feels it will suffice until such time as Twitter actually kills off this API.
+Especially in view of this specific, current limitation in the V2 API, I agree.

+[^embed]: That package came about after the Astro team saw my [later post](/posts/2022/04/static-tweets-astro/) about doing static tweets in Astro.
+They liked the idea and quickly improved on it in a big way with the `astro-embed` package, which in time will provide fully static embeds from several different social media platforms, not just Twitter.

 ## Making web fonts work with internal CSS